Habrough railway station

 Habrough railway station serves the village of Habrough and the town of Immingham in North East Lincolnshire, England.
 It was built by the Great Grimsby and Sheffield Junction Railway in 1848.
 Up until 1988 there was a signal box at the station on the south side of the track and east side of the road with manually operated gates.
 It was of typical Great Central Railway signal box design.
 The main buildings were located on the eastbound platform and were linked to the westbound one via a footbridge, but both have also been demolished and the level crossing was converted to an AHB (Automatic Half-Barrier) crossing.
 In 2015/2016, it was converted to a full-barrier level crossing with Obstacle Detection (MCB-OD).

 The station is managed by East Midlands Railway, and is also served by TransPennine Express services.

 Facilities

 The station is unstaffed and has no ticketing provision, so passengers must buy their tickets in advance or on the train.
-Other than waiting shelters on each platform, the only amenities provided are a public phone box on platform 1 and timetable information poster boards.
+Other than waiting shelters on each platform, the only amenities provided timetable information poster boards.
 Step-free access to both sides is available via the level crossing (the platforms are staggered either side of the crossing).

 There is a shop adjacent to the station on the Platform 1 side, which sells hot drinks.